Samuel Slater

 Samuel Slater (June 9, 1768 – April 21, 1835) was an early English-American industrialist known as the "Father of the American Industrial Revolution", a phrase coined by Andrew Jackson, and the "Father of the American Factory System".
 In the United Kingdom, he was called "Slater the Traitor" and "Sam the Slate" because he brought British textile technology to the United States, modifying it for American use.
-He stole the textile factory machinery designs as an apprentice to a pioneer in the British industry before migrating to the U.S. at the age of 21.
+He memorized the textile factory machinery designs as an apprentice to a pioneer in the British industry before migrating to the U.S. at the age of 21.

-Slater designed the first textile mills in the U.S. and later went into business for himself, developing a family business with his sons.
-He eventually owned 13 spinning mills and had developed tenant farms and company towns around his textile mills, such as Slatersville, Rhode Island.
+Slater designed the first textile mill in the U.S. He later went into business for himself, developing a family business with his sons.
+He eventually owned 13 spinning mills and developed tenant farms and company towns around them.
+One of these towns was Slatersville, Rhode Island.

 Early life and education

-Slater was born in Belper, Derbyshire, England, to William and Elizabeth Slater, on June 9, 1768, the fifth son in a farming family of eight children.
+Slater was born to William and Elizabeth Slater on June 9, 1768, in Belper, Derbyshire, England.
+He was the fifth son in a farming family of eight children.
 He received a basic education, perhaps at a school run by Thomas Jackson.
 At age ten, he began work at the cotton mill opened that year by Jedediah Strutt using the water frame pioneered by Richard Arkwright at nearby Cromford Mill.
 In 1782, his father died, and his family indentured Samuel as an apprentice to Strutt.
 Slater was well trained by Strutt and, by age 21, he had gained a thorough knowledge of the organization and practice of cotton spinning.

 He learned of the American interest in developing similar machines, and he was also aware of British law against exporting the designs.
-He, therefore, memorized as much as he could and departed for New York in 1789.
+He memorized as much as he could, and departed for New York City in 1789.
 Some people of Belper called him "Slater the Traitor", as they considered his move a betrayal of the town where many earned their living at Strutt's mills.